 Carpenter argued that the Government’s seizure of the records violated his Fourth Amendment rights because the records had been obtained without a warrant supported by probable cause.

 The lower court sided with the Government, relying on the third party doctrine and finding that Carpenter did not have a reasonable expectation of privacy in the location information collected by the FBI because he had shared the information with his wireless carriers.
-The third party doctrine is based on the idea that a person has a lower expectation of privacy in information it shares with another.
+The third-party doctrine is based on the idea that a person has a lower expectation of privacy in the information it shares with another.